Sound Burger

 The Sound Burger is a portable record player developed by Audio-Technica of Japan.
 Originally released in 1983, it was brought back in an updated form in 2022.

 The original Sound Burger (model no. AT770) was marketed in the United States as the Mister Disc.
-It was battery operated was sold with a set of fold-away headphones, and was able to play both 33- and 45-RPM records.
+It was battery operated and was sold with a set of fold-away headphones, and was able to play both 33- and 45-RPM records.